Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Arizona Stats and Trends

-- In Arizona's 11 games this season, it has six wins against the spread.
+- Arizona has played 11 games, with six wins against the spread.

-- The Wildcats have been underdogs by 20 points or more three times this year and have covered the spread every time.
+- This season, the Wildcats have an against-the-spread record of 3-0 in their three games as an underdog of 20.5 points or more.

-- Arizona's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Arizona's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- Arizona is 5-3 against the spread and 1-7 overall when the team amasses more than 323.1 yards.
+- Arizona is 5-3 against the spread and 1-7 overall when the team piles up more than 323.1 yards.

-- The Wildcats have turned the ball over four more times (21 total) than the Sun Devils have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.